LipJ01/vscode-literate-comments/README.md

 ## Extension Settings

-"comments-as-markdown.codeLens.enabled": Enables CodeLens to preview a single comment as Markdown
+"literate-comments.codeLens.enabled": Enables CodeLens to preview a single comment as Markdown

 ## Release Notes

+### 0.5

+Only renders multiline comments as Markdown leaving single line comments as code.

 ### 0.4